News

 Group members present at the ICCSS 2016

 22-26 Jun 16.
-Zsofia Boda visits the external page2nd Annual International Conference on Computational Social Sciencecall_made in Evanston, IL USA.
+Zsofia Boda visits the external page 2nd Annual International Conference on Computational Social Science in Evanston, IL USA.

 Jeanine Grütter and Oliver Roßmannek visit our group